More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Supersymmetric Ward Identity

 Once we restrict to $\MM'_{\ell,\red}$, we can consistently replace a super Riemann surface by its reduced space, and the Ramond sector gluing law (\ref{medzo}) reduces to the bosonic gluing law $xy=q_\Ra$. $\MM'_{\ell,\red}$ is a divisor in $\MM_{1,1,2,\red}$ (that is, in the reduced space of $\MM_{1,1,2}$) and $\fN_0$ is its normal bundle.
 If we reverse the complex structures of all objects mentioned in the last sentence, $\MM_{1,1,2,\red}$ becomes the moduli space appropriate for antiholomorphic degrees of freedom of the heterotic string; it contains the divisor $\MM'_{\ell,\red}$ with normal bundle $\fN_0$, both with their complex structures reversed.
 So the antiholomorphic normal bundle $\t\fN$ to the divisor $\MM'_\ell\subset \MM_{1,1,2}$ is just $\pi^*(\fN_0)$ with its complex structure reversed.
 We write this as $\pi^*(\bar\fN_0)$.
 We combine this result with (\ref{zembo}):

 Taking the duals gives an equivalent formula for the tensor product of conormal bundles:

 For any line bundle $\L$, the tensor product $\bar\L\otimes \L$ is always trivial: it can be trivialized by the choice of a hermitian metric on $\L$.
+(We call a section of $\bar\L\otimes \L$ positive if it is associated to a hermitian metric on $\L$.)
 And we know already that $\fN_1$, and hence its dual $\fN_1^\vee$, is topologically trivial.
 So $\t\fN^\vee\otimes \fN^\vee$ is topologically trivial.
 Therefore, it is possible to pick a smooth trivialization of this line bundle -- a section of it that is everywhere nonzero.
 Such a section is what we mean by $\t q q_\Ra$ in the formula (\ref{parto}).
 Locally but not globally, one can assume that the everywhere nonzero section of $\t\fN^\vee\otimes \fN^\vee$ that we call $\t q q_\Ra$ is the product of a section $\t q$ of $\t\fN^\vee$ and a section $q_\Ra$ of $\fN^\vee$.
 (As explained in section \ref{expole}, our main formulas require only a trivialization of $\t\fN^\vee\otimes \fN^\vee$ and not separate trivializations of the two factors because the operator $\O'$ is annihilated by $b_0-\t b_0$.)